 The BFEC opened in 1995 as the Kenyon Center for Environmental Study.
 In 1999, it was renamed to recognize a generous gift from the Minigowin Foundation in honor of Robert Bowen Brown (former Kenyon Provost) and family.
-Our team has grown from one part-time staff member in 1995 to four full-time staff members today, as well as Kenyon student employees.
+Our team has grown from one part-time staff member in 1995 to four full-time staff members today, as well as seasonal and Kenyon student employees.

 Conserving Natural Diversity

-The 500-acre BFEC preserve spans the rolling hills of the State Scenic Kokosing River valley.
+The 610-acre BFEC preserve spans the rolling hills of the State Scenic Kokosing River valley.
 We manage a diverse array of habitats to promote natural diversity, teaching and self-guided learning for students and community members of all ages.

 Part of our mission is to share the story of Ohio's landscape, which has experienced extraordinary change in the last 200 years.
 Forests once blanketed the state, but coverage shrank to just 10% in the early 1900's.
 Forests have now grown back over about one-third of Ohio, and many species of wildlife have returned.
 What will our surroundings look like in 2100?